Njscott03/IntroSE2025/README.md

 # Description
 The overall purpose of our software is to be a convenient e-commerce platform allowing users to create an account and they will be able to buy items from other users and put items of their own up for sale.

+# Pull Request
+The purpose of this new branch is simply to utilize the "pull request" functionality of GitHub